-Once you have completed the requirements for a program, the credential will automatically be awarded.
-You are encouraged to complete the application for graduation at trcc.edu/academics/graduation/.
-Diplomas/Certificates will be issued following the Fall, Spring, and Summer semester in which you complete the graduation requirements.
+Once you have completed the requirements for a program, the credential may automatically be awarded.
+You are encouraged to complete the application for graduation on your myTRCC account.
+Diplomas and certificates will be issued following the Fall, Spring, and Summer semester in which you complete the graduation requirements.